How to get sleep

 Step 1: Finishing dinner should trigger that it is getting close to bedtime

-Step 2: Develop the routine of finish eating at least two hours before bedtime, and no later than 9 p.m. start unwinding afterward.
+Step 2: Develop the routine of finish eating at least two hours before bedtime, and no later than 9 p.m. start unwinding afterwards.